healthyregions/oeps/docs/src/registry/index.md

 # Overview

-## Rationale

 The backend app includes a **registry** directory that holds a structured representation of *all* data within the OEPS warehouse.
 The registry serves as a central content hub from which all data export and transformation operations can be carried out, via CLI commands.
-The registry seeks to achieve the following:

-- Reduce duplicative variable and source metadata representations
-- Facilitate export to multiple configurations and formats, specifically
-- Provide a framework for future addition of variables

-The composition of the registry is largely inspired by [Frictionless](https://frictionlessdata.io/) data specs, which are used to generate [Data Packages](https://specs.frictionlessdata.io/data-package/), [Data Resources](https://specs.frictionlessdata.io/data-resource/), and other forms of data dictionaries and downloadable content.

-The registry is broken into four parts:
+The registry is made up of these four components:

 - [themes & constructs](./themes-constructs.md)
 - [variables](./variables.md)